 As I wired each item, I updated the schematics, just in case I have to troubleshoot this game down the road.
 Yes, I made a complete manual for this game.

 I printed out each letter onto cardstock, then cut out each letter and detail using a steel ruler and razor blades.
-The cabinet was painted blue, then the black 'ball and stick' atoms were added, finally the name in white.
-The original cabinet did not have any artwork, the machine was built in a James Bond cabinet.
+The cabinet was painted blue, then the black 'ball and stick' atoms were added and finally the name in white.
+The original cabinet did not have any artwork, but was built in a James Bond cabinet.

 Since I ran out of code for the game, I purchased a PLC, programmed it, and wired it to various devices such as lamp chaser boards, relays, solenoids, and sound boards.
-(PLC stands for Programmable Logic Controller) For the Power Supply board, each item was stripped down, cleaned, and remounted.
+(PLC stands for Programmable Logic Controller) For the Transformer board, each item was stripped down, cleaned, and remounted.

 Notice the blue cooling fan on the left, the 3rd speaker, and the 3 volume pots with chrome knobs.